MicrosoftLearning/AZ-2006-automate-azure-loadtesting-github-actions/Instructions/Labs/02-workflow-publish-azure.md

     >**Note**: The command executes asynchronously (set with the `--no-wait` parameter), so while you can run another Azure CLI command immediately afterwards within the same Bash session, it will take a few minutes before the resource groups are actually removed.

-1. Delete the service principal by using the following commands.
-The first command saves the ID of the *GH-Action-eshoponweb* service principal and the second command deletes it.

-    ```
-    servicePrincipalID=$(az ad sp list --display-name GH-Action-eshoponweb --query "[].{spID:appId}" --output tsv)

-    az ad sp delete --id $servicePrincipalID
-    ```

 ## Review

 In this lab, you implemented a GitHub Action workflow that deploys an Azure Web App.